Michail-Marakis/Sokoban-AStar-and-DRL/README.md

 - The gradual reduction of the heuristic value until the goal state is reached
 - The use of deadlock detection to avoid invalid or unsolvable states
 - 18 seconds for solution
-- We will build the UI with Swing Library in JAVA.

 ![alt text](step0-HardLevel.png)
 ![alt text](step389-HardLevel.png)